wttech/AEM-Rules-for-SonarQube/README.md

 - **AEM-19** Implicit search strategy used in Sling Query
   - `SearchStrategy` can have negative performance impact if mismatched.
   Therefore developer should always make informed decision and define strategy explicitly.

-- **HTL-3** Usage of HTML comments should be avoided if possible
-  - If you want to place comments regarding your code, make sure they don't display to end users.

 ## Possible bugs